AMReX-Astro/Castro/sphinx_docs/source/CastroUserGuide.rst

 The main parameters that affect rotation are:

--  : include rotation as a forcing term (0 or 1; default: 0)
+-  castro.do_rotation : include rotation as a forcing
+   term (0 or 1; default: 0)

--  : period (s) of rotation
+-  castro.rotational_period : period (s) of rotation
    (default: 0.0)

--  : d(period) / dt for rotation
+-  castro.rotational_dPdt : d(period) / dt for rotation
    (default: 0.0)

--  : whether to
+-  castro.rotation_include_centrifugal : whether to
    include the centrifugal forcing (default: 1)

--  : whether to
+-  castro.rotation_include_coriolis : whether to
    include the Coriolis forcing (default: 1)

--  : whether to
+-  castro.rotation_include_domegadt : whether to
    include the forcing from the time derivative of the rotation frequency (default: 1)

--  : whether state
+-  castro.state_in_rotating_frame : whether state
    variables are measured in the rotating frame (default: 1)

--  : method of updating the
+-  castro.rot_source_type : method of updating the
    energy during a rotation update (default: 4)

--  : for the Coriolis
+-  castro.implicit_rotation_update : for the Coriolis
    term, which mixes momenta in the source term, whether we should solve for the update implicitly (default: 1)

--  : rotation axis (default: 3
+-  castro.rot_axis : rotation axis (default: 3
    (Cartesian); 2 (cylindrical))

 For completeness, we show below a derivation of the source terms that